 Volunteering at HSHV is a very rewarding experience.
 Your first step is to attend our interactive, hands-on New Volunteer Orientation.
 Schedule your orientation.
 New Volunteer Orientations are held twice a month.
 Volunteers must be 18 years old or older to attend.
 If you’re 12-17 years old, please see our Youth Junior Volunteer Program.

-There is a one-time, non-refundable program fee of $40 ($30 is tax deductible) per person to volunteer.
+There is a one-time, non-refundable program fee of $40 per person to volunteer.
 If you are completing court ordered community service, the fee is $80.
 This fee, collected at the time of registration, includes your volunteer T-shirt and nametag, many training and educational opportunities, as well as access to our on-line resource library.
 This fee helps offset the costs of supplies and allows us to direct more money toward the care of our animals.
 If the fee is a financial strain, please do not worry; We still want you to join our team!
-Simply call (734) 661-3517 or email firstname.lastname@example.org to discuss having the fee waived.
+Simply call (734) 661-3517 or email email@example.com to discuss having the fee waived.

 Unfortunately, the bus stop is quite a distance to walk to HSHV.
 However, the bus stop is very close to our Tiny Lions lounge and adoption Center, the new cat café on the west side of town!
 Please consider becoming a volunteer there.

 Not right away.
 Here is why.
 Our volunteer program is based on a 4 paw system.

 Paw I — All volunteers start here!
 The Paw I level gives volunteers time to become familiar with our shelter and staff.
-Volunteers will be at this level during their first 5 weeks and volunteer a minimum of 10 hours of service during this time.
+Volunteers will be at this level during their first 10 hours of service.
 As a Paw I volunteer, you may help us clean the shelter, do laundry, staff community events, assist with our Bountiful Bowls Pet Food Program or support our clinic and administrative staff, and more!